hyperledgerkochi/KOBDevOps/README.md

 ### QuickStart Guide:
 * **Step 1:**
-Use 64 bit <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">Ubuntu 18.04 ISO</a> Distribution
+Download & use <a href="https://download.virtualbox.org/virtualbox/6.0.14/VirtualBox-6.0.14-133895-Win.exe">Oracle's VirtualBox </a> as Hypervisor

 * **Step 2:**
-Use <a href="https://download.virtualbox.org/virtualbox/6.0.14/VirtualBox-6.0.14-133895-Win.exe">VirtualBox </a> as Hypervisor
+Download & use 64 bit <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">Ubuntu 18.04 ISO</a> Distribution
 * **Step 3:**
-Once Ubuntu 18.04 is turned on, install <a href="https://github.com/EtricKombat/KOBDevOps/wiki/3.Automated-Scripts">git </a>  in your system
+Once Ubuntu 18.04 is hosted on VirtualBox, install <a href="https://github.com/EtricKombat/KOBDevOps/blob/master/docs/AutomatedScript.md">git </a>  in your system

 * **Step 4:**
 Clone this repo :